terrastruct/d2/docs/CONTRIBUTING.md

 ## Logistics

-- D2 uses Issues as TODOs and discussions.
+- D2 uses Issues as TODOs.
 No auto-closing on staleness.
 - Branch off `master`.
 - Prefix pull request titles with a short descriptor of the domain, e.g. `d2renderer: Add x`.